Every noncompact surface is a leaf of a minimal foliation: Realizing the topologies

+Note that the previous construction also works when $k=\infty$, since the sequences $a_n$ and $c_n$ can be defined inductively for any $n\in\N$. \end{proof}

 The case of noncompact oriented surfaces with more than one end will follow a similar scheme.
-As in section~\ref{s:realization}, let $T_F$ be a subtree of the binary tree with no dead ends, containing the root element, with no dead ends, with the orientation induced by the given one in the binary tree and let $\nu:V_F\to\{0,1\}$ be a vertex coloring.
+As in section~\ref{s:realization}, let $T_F$ be a subtree of the binary tree with no dead ends, containing the root element.
+Consider the orientation given in Notation~\ref{n:step construction} and let $\nu: V_F\to\{0,1\}$ be a vertex coloring.

-\begin{rem}We shall enumerate $V_F$ according with oriented levels, i.e., if $v_n$ is in a lower level than $v_m$ then $n\leq m$, here we shall consider $v_0=\mathring{v}$ to be the root element.
-This enumeration implies that, for all $n\geq 0$ (resp. $n\leq 0$) $v_{n}$ is the target (resp. origin) of just one oriented edge joined with a unique $v_{k(n)}$ with $0\leq k(n)<n$ (resp. $n<k(n)\leq 0$).
-If $\deg{v_n}=3$ then it is the origin (resp. target) of exactly two oriented edges, in this case we shall define $i(n)$ as the minimum (resp. maximum) index so that $v_{i(n)}$ is the target of an edge with origin (resp. target) in $v_n$ and $q(n)$ as the maximum (resp. minimum) index with this property.
-It is clear that $|n|<|i(n)|<|q(n)|$. \end{rem}

 Recall the definition of the noncompact manifold $W^\nu_F$ given in Definition~\ref{d:realization W_F}.
 Those steps of construction must be happening on the transverse gluing of the parabolic tori of $\FF^\triangleright$ and $\FF^\triangleleft$.